Class 12 Biology Chapter 5 Molecular Basis of Inheritance Notes

 The structure of DNA is often described as a double helix, resembling a twisted ladder.
 Each "rung" of the ladder consists of two nucleotide units, and these nucleotides are the building blocks of DNA.
 Each nucleotide is composed of a sugar molecule (deoxyribose), a phosphate group, and one of four nitrogenous bases: adenine (A), thymine (T), cytosine (C), and guanine (G).

-(iii) Cytosine is common for both DNA and RNA and thymine is present in DNA.
+(iii) Cytosine is common to both DNA and RNA, and thymine is present in DNA.
 Uracil is present in RNA at the place of thymine.

 (vi) Two nucleotides are linked through 3′ -> 5′ phosphodiester linkage to form a dinucleotide.